whiskeyromeo/CommunityQuestionAnswering/projectMidPoint/readme.md

 > gave us slightly better results than Doc2Vec.
 Finally, the Cosine Similarity was calculated on the vectors
 > found using LSI, which gave us scores corresponding to the vectors.
 From these scores, we were able to
 > determine which questions ranked most similar to a question.
+>
+>
+> <b>SubTask A</b>
+>    We followed much of the same line of though in the approach to Subtask A as we did in Subtask B, which
+> the exception that we incorporated data pulled from the QatarLiving site via a webCrawler and also developed
+> a model based on averaging of word vectors obtained using Word2Vec to establish document vectors.
+This was found
+> to provide better results than when using Doc2Vec in this task, however this did not carry over to Subtask B. We
+> were not able to employ LSI on this subtask as there is a bug in the code for applying the LSI model
+> which we have not yet been able to sort out.
+>
+>

 ###Tasks